-Accessibility : The Dwarkadhish Temple is well connected through large road network and rail network, the direct buses available from Jamnagar and ahmedabad.
+Accessibility : The Dwarkadhish Temple is well connected through large road and rail networks, the direct buses available from Jamnagar and ahmedabad.
 The Railway station on the Ahmedabad-Okha broad gauge railway line, about 137 kms from Jamnagar, 217 kms from Rajkot and 378 kms from ahmedabad.
-Nearest airport is Jamnagar and distance about 137 kms
+The Nearest airport is Jamnagar and distance about 137 kms

 Best Time to Visit